des4maisons/til/til.md

+* the environment variable `LD_LIBRARY_PATH` defines the search path for dynamically linked libraries
 * Passenger apps can be restarted by running `touch tmp/restart.txt` in the project directory.
 * The below two points make the process model for (say) `unicorn` work.
 The